JuliaLang/julia/README.md

 <a href="http://julialang.github.com/misc/web_repl.png"><img src="http://julialang.github.com/misc/web_repl.png"/></a>

-There will eventually be full support for entirely cloud-based operation, including: data management, code editing, execution, debugging, collaboration, analysis, data exploration, and visualization.
+There will eventually be full support for cloud-based operation, including data management, code editing, execution, debugging, collaboration, analysis, data exploration, and visualization.
 The goal is to allow people who work with big data to stop worrying about administering machines and data and get straight to the real problem: exporing their data and creating the algorithms that can solve the problems presented by their big data.